pintub/dataStructure-algo/Trie.md

   - Insert all integers to Trie using Version3 Trie.
 O(n*32)
   - To maximize (anyNumber xor k)(let's take k=9=000...1001), we would love to have 111....111111 as xor result.
 So, we would need number to be opposite bits of k.<br/>
     So Traverse through all bits of k & for each bit check if opposite bit exists.
 If opp. bit exists, sets 1 in that position of result, Else set 0.
 How to set bit for any position?
 [Refer](./Binary.md).
 O(32)
+ - Trie solution has no advt yet, Refer next question for benefit
 ##### :rocket: Given 2 non-negative integer arrays, find the max(anyElementFromArray1 xor anyElementFromArray2)
 - :bulb: Extension of above problem.
 O(n * 32) (Insert Array1 of size n to Trie) + O(m*32)(For each element of Array2 O(32) steps to find max XOR)
 - Now you can notice the advt of this over brute-force approach.
 Brute-force is O(m*n) xors' .